a blue moment

 solastalgia V.png

-The immersive short film accompanies a collection of poems and photos, which is forthcoming in publication under the same title in 2026.
+The immersive short film accompanies a collection of poems and photos, which is forthcoming in publication by Guest Editions in Autumn 2026.

 To learn more about the socioecological and regenerative processes we followed to create this work, visit the project’s case study.